getnamo/GlobalEventSystem-Unreal/README.md

 FGESHandler::DefaultHandler()->EmitEvent(FCustomTestData::StaticStruct(), &EmitStruct);
 ```

+NB: v0.7.0 has a bug where c++ struct emits to blueprint receivers do not properly fill.
+Use object wrappers until a fix is found.

 ### Receive an event

 The recommended method is using lambda receivers.
 Define an _FGESEventContext_ struct as the first param, then pass your overloaded lambda as the second type.
 NB: you can also alternatively organize your receivers with e.g. subclassing a _GESBaseReceiverComponent_, but these are only applicable for actor owners and thus not recommended over lambda receivers in general.